 I like to share what I learn through open-source software when possible, fixing frustrations as I find them to pave a better path for future developers.
 I contribute to WordPress Core and have authored WordPress plugins used on millions of websites.
 I am a contributor to the HTML specification‘s web storage and video components, AMP, Debian, OpenSearch, and Firefox, among others.

 I have dual-citizenship between the United States of America and the Republic of Ireland; both passports come in handy while traveling internationally.
-I enjoy photography, a hobby that pays for itself thanks to many paid licensing deals each year.
-I am a foodie, typically found drinking good espresso in the morning or wandering a new city in search of its unique dishes.

 I attended UCLA on a soccer scholarship and later went on to assist the coaching staff of the United States men’s national team, the San Jose Clash and Los Angeles Galaxy of Major League Soccer, and as head coach of amateur adult teams in and around San Francisco.
-I am a national-level coach accredited by the National Soccer Coaches Association of America and United States Soccer Federation.
+I am a national-level coach accredited by the National Soccer Coaches Association of America and the United States Soccer Federation.

 In 2009 I started making my own wine, a Pinot noir sourced from Doctor’s Vineyard in the Santa Lucia Highlands.
 In 2010 I harvested and barreled a Cabernet Sauvignon sourced from Beckstoffer Vineyard Georges III.
 I occasionally make olive oil from Tuscan olive varietals grown on the Sonoma coast.

 In 2011 I started volunteering with Guide Dogs for the Blind as a puppy raiser.
 You might see me training a puppy in and around San Francisco.